chinapedia/wikipedia.abstract.en/Page/Golden_ratio.md

 Geometry

-FakeRealLogSpiral.svgs.
+s.
 The green spiral is made from quarter-circles tangent to the interior of each square, while the red spiral is a Golden Spiral, a special type of logarithmic spiral.
 Overlapping portions appear yellow.
 The length of the side of one square divided by that of the next smaller square is the golden ratio.]]
 The number turns up frequently in geometry, particularly in figures with pentagonal symmetry.
 The length of a regular pentagon's diagonal is times its side.
 The vertices of a regular icosahedron are those of three mutually orthogonal golden rectangles.

 There is no known general algorithm to arrange a given number of nodes evenly on a sphere, for any of several definitions of even distribution (see, for example, _Thomson problem_).
 However, a useful approximation results from dividing the sphere into parallel bands of equal surface area and placing one node in each band at longitudes spaced by a golden section of the circle, i.e. 360°/ ≅ 222.5°.
 This method was used to arrange the 1500 mirrors of the student-participatory satellite Starshine-3.[60]

 Dividing a line segment by interior division

-Goldener_Schnitt_Konstr_beliebt.svg

 1. Having a line segment AB, construct a perpendicular BC at point B, with BC half the length of AB.
 Draw the hypotenuse AC.
 2. Draw an arc with center C and radius BC.
 This arc intersects the hypotenuse AC at point D.
 3. Draw an arc with center A and radius AD.
 This arc intersects the original line segment AB at point S. Point S divides the original line segment AB into line segments AS and SB with lengths in the golden ratio.

 Dividing a line segment by exterior division

-Goldener_Schnitt_(Äußere_Teilung).svg

 1. Draw a line segment AS and construct off the point S a segment SC perpendicular to AS and with the same length as AS.
 2. Do bisect the line segment AS with M.